 The procedure is done under local anaesthetic and in some cases mild sedation is required to relieve anxiety.
 The threads used for the procedure are safe as they are made of polypropylene which is also the material of choice for suture threads.

 What can I expect postoperatively?

 Mild bruising and swelling is normal after the procedure that subsides in few days.
-It is a safe procedure and the risks can be minimised when procedure is done by an experienced surgeon.
+It is a minimal invasive procedure and the risks can be minimised when procedure is done by an experienced surgical practitioner.
 The procedure is totally reversible and threads can be removed if desired results are not achieved.